BinomialLLC/basis_universal/shader_deblocking/README.md

 The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc. and is temporally stable.
 The shader smoothly lerps between no filtering and edge filtering, and is mipmap-aware by using the pixel shader derivative instructions.
 Crucially, the block lattice is evaluated in the *effective mip space*, not in base texture space, which is why it's mipmap-aware.
 The Python sample shows either a textured quad or a cube, with various controls to move the object, rotate the cube, toggle the deblocking shader on/off, trilinear off/on, etc.

 It was written to be as simple as possible.
-The shader could easily be more optimized.
+The shader's filter coefficients were picked for more blurring vs. our CPU deblocker to demonstrate the effect, but they are easily tuned.
+The shader could easily be more optimized (most inner block texels don't need any filtering, but we don't exploit this in the shader with a conditional yet).
 The idea is compatible with other texture formats with noticeable block artifacts, such as BC1 or ETC1, but 4x4 blocks are so tiny it may be a wash.

 It's also possible to add adaptivity to this shader, so it doesn't blindly blur across sharp edges - like we do while CPU deblocking before transcoding to BC7 or other LDR texture formats.
 It's also possible